tiptonspiderj/Dice-Game/README.md

 # Dice Game
-This is general trivia game to be played with yourself or friends.
+This is a kid's game to be played with yourself online.
+If you need to waste a few minutes, this game is for you.

 ## Description

-This project was made using Visual Code for the IDE along with React and Vite for compiling the code.
-This application reaches out to the Open Trivia Database API for the questions displayed in the application.
+This project was made using Visual Code for the IDE along with React and Webpack for compiling the code.
+When you click the "Roll" button, a timer starts and you have 30 seconds to make all ten die the same number.
+You click or select the die you wish to keep and they will turn green.
+If all ten dice are green and the same number under 30 seconds, you win the game.
+Otherwise, you will get a notification that you have lost the game as a loser.
-You can select the trivia category from list of categories available from the Trivia Database API.
-You can also choose the level of difficulty for the questions.
-Only five questions are displayed at a time.
-The application will tell you how you did on the quiz when you select the "Check answers" button.

 ## Getting Started